fractalwrench/portfolio/content/posts/json-2-kotlin.md

 }
 ```

-We will then run the following task to distribute and test our application:
+We will then run the following commands to distribute and test our application:

 ```
 ./gradlew assemble